Manuel-Archila/Proyecto1_Redes/README.md

 # **Project 1**: Leveraging an Existing Protocol

-*Harness the power of the XMPP protocol in a sleek messaging client.*

 ## **Overview**
 Dive into this project to explore a fully-featured messaging client that's built on the robust XMPP protocol.
 Whether it's one-on-one conversations, group chats, or file transfers, this client has got you covered.